 Benefits of Drinking Green Tea

-From prevention to restoration, green tea is a flavorful way to use an ancient beverage to enhance your life.
+Green tea is a flavorful way to use an ancient beverage to enhance your life from prevention to restoration.
 It gets its name and character from being fired and prepared before the black tea leaves (Camellia sinensis plant) are oxidized.
 Green tea is prepared by steaming and pan-frying these leaves and then drying them.
 This process creates a milder tea than black or other teas.
 It is nearly 99.9% water, but the 00.1% packs a punch.

 Many attribute green tea to amazing health benefits such as: